-2.5 Dataset
+2.5.
+Dataset

-The images we used for these simulations were chosen from the NOUN (Novel Object and Unusual Name) database, consisting of 60 images depicting unusual objects that are commonly used in word learning experiments (Horst and Hout, 2016).
-Each image was resized to 224x224 pixels to match the required input size to the image encoder, and the output after passing an image through this encoder was a 64-dimensional vector.
-A subset of images from the NOUN database are depicted in Figure 2 as the inputs to the image encoder.
+The images we used for these simulations were chosen from the NOUN (novel object and unusual name) database, consisting of 60 images depicting unusual objects that are commonly used in word learning experiments (Horst & Hout, 2016).
+Each image was resized to $224 \times 224$ pixels to match the required input size to the image encoder, and the output after passing an image through this encoder was a 64-dimensional embedding vector.
+A subset of images from the NOUN database are depicted in Fig. 2.
 The inputs to the word encoder are random indices for each unique word, resulting in a 64-dimensional vector representing each word from the word encoder, the same dimensionality as the visual embedding.

-2.6 Training
+2.6.
+Training

 For the majority of our simulations, we report results of our networks trained in an online manner.
-On each trial, the network was presented with a single set of matching words and referents, sampling a mismatching set of words and referents from memory, and calculating the corresponding contrastive loss to update the network's parameters, as shown in Figure 2.
+On each trial, a single set of matching words and referents is presented to the network, a mismatching set of words and referents is sampled from memory, and the network's parameters are updated via a contrastive loss function, as shown in Fig. 2.
 Additionally, the network was only trained for a single epoch, updating its parameters only a single time for each trial.
-This training algorithm mimics the trial-by-trial learning found in cross-situational learning experiments, in contrast with standard, epoch-based training where the network cycles over the data many times.
-Despite the very limited nature of the training data and parameter updates-compared to previous associative models of cross-situational word learning (McMurray et al., 2012) and neural networks more generally (Geman et al., 1992)-we observe that our networks can correctly discover the word-referent mappings.
+This training procedure mimics the trial-by-trial learning found in cross-situational learning experiments, in contrast with standard, epoch-based training where the network cycles over the data many times.
+Despite the very limited nature of the training data and parameter updates-compared to previous associative models of cross-situational word learning (McMurray et al., 2012) and neural networks more generally (Geman et al., 1992)-we observe that our networks can indeed uncover the underlying the word-referent mappings.

 All of our networks were trained using stochastic gradient descent, with a learning rate of 0.01.
-The results of each condition within each simulation were averaged across 20 independent runs, ensuring that the resulting word-referent mappings learned by the network were not a byproduct from any specific set of images from the database.
-For each run, the set of images and the set of words were randomly selected from the full database.
+The results of each condition within each simulation were averaged across 20 independent runs, randomly selecting the subset of images from the NOUN database presented to the model in each run.
+This ensured that the resulting number of word-referent mappings learned by the network was not a by-product from any specific set of images from the database.

-3 Experiments
+3. Experiments

 In this section of the paper, we catalog the range of experiments we conducted with these two multimodal neural networks.
 We selected a broad range of empirical phenomena related to cross-situational learning and word learning.
-Although we were able to cover many of the phenomena, this is not meant to be an exhaustive list, and it would be valuable for future work to examine how well multimodal networks with additional inductive biases or learning mechanisms could capture other aspects involved in this kind of learning.
+Although we covered a large range of phenomena, this is not meant to be an exhaustive list, and it would be valuable for future work to examine how well other multimodal neural networks with additional inductive biases or learning mechanisms could capture other aspects of cross-situational learning.

-The seven simulations we investigated were: (1) Referential ambiguity, (2) Fast mapping, (3) Mutual exclusivity, (4) Relaxation of mutual exclusivity, (5) Learning from Zipfian distributions, (6) Exemplar generalization and (7) Learning representations from scratch.
+The seven simulations we investigated were (1) referential ambiguity, (2) fast mapping, (3) mutual exclusivity, (4) relaxation of mutual exclusivity, (5) learning from Zipfian distributions, (6) exemplar generalization, and (7) learning visual representations from scratch.
 For each simulation, we first describe the key empirical phenomena.
 We then present simulation results from both network types, examining whether they can reproduce the critical behavioral findings.